jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

-# Weather Forecast Model in Great Toronto Area by using GRU and Transformer
+# Weather Forecast Model in Great Toronto Area by using GRU vs. Transformer

 ## Introduction